The North Star Flag

 Although the design was not suited for general display, the legislature made it the "official state flag."
 The double-sided flag, however, was bulky and expensive, frayed easily in the wind, and was rarely used.
 In 1957 the legislature tried to simplify its basic design, ignoring an alternative proposal.
 Nevertheless, it remains a "flying portrait" which is invisible from afar, poorly known by the general public, and rarely used, in comparison to better designs in other states.

 The first State Flag could be restored as a special "Ceremonial Standard" for occasions of high ceremony, if a completely new State Flag became official.
 The State Seal would not be lost, either.
 It would always be used on state documents, badges, and medallions.
 For more on the history of the flag and seal, click here.

 1) You can't see its details from afar: everything is invisible because the state seal is too detailed.

 2) Few can remember its details: they're too complicated to be recalled or sketched.

 3) It could be confused for twenty other state flags: they're all blue with insignia.

 4) Everything is backwards on the flag's reverse: pictures, dates, & slogans ("atosenniM").

 5) Its design is not versatile: the flag can't be reproduced well on miniature items or in the largest flag sizes; and it appears crooked when hung vertically.

-6) It uses tiny pictures and dates instead of bold color patterns and symbols, like those found in good flag designs.
+6) It uses tiny pictures and dates: it should instead use bold color patterns and emblems, like those found in good flag designs.

 7) It repeats itself: the north-star appears twice (the motto and topmost star); statehood twice ("1858" and 19 stars); and it is even stamped with the name "Minnesota" (which shouldn't be necessary if the design is a good one).